-Graduation from the Junior College, with proper program,
+Graduation from the College at Oxford, with proper program,

-(a) Qualifies the student for admission to the junior class in any of the various undergraduate specializations offered in the College of Arts and Sciences;

-- (b) Satisfies requirements for admission to the School of Business Administration, which is now an upper division school; - (c) Satisfies requirements for admission to the School of Dentistry; - (d) Satisfies requirements for admission to the School of Law; - (e) Satisfies requirements for admission to the study of medicine in schools which, during the national emergency, are admitting applicants on two years of work; - (f) Satisfies requirements for admission to the junior class in the degree courses which provide for a combination of college and professional work; these courses permit the substitution of credit and residence in a professional school for the senior year of the college program and thus enable the student to shorten the period required for the college and professional degrees by a full academic year.
+- (a) Qualifies the student for admission to the junior class in any of the various undergraduate specializations offered in the College of Arts and Sciences; - (b) Satisfies requirements for admission to the School of Business Administration, which is now an Upper Division school: - (c) Satisfies requirements for admission to the School of Dentistry; - (d) Satisfies requirements for admission to the School of Law; - (e) Satisfies requirements for admission to the third year of premedical studies or in any degree course which provides for a combination of college and professional work; these courses permit the substitution of credit and residence in a professional school for the senior year of the college program and thus enable the student to shorten the period required for the college and professional degrees by a full academic year.

-Students who expect to transfer to the Atlanta campus after completion of requirements at the Junior College should apprise the Registrar of their plans in order that the program of studies at Oxford may conform to all requirements.
+Students who expect to transfer to the Atlanta campus after completion of requirements at Emory at Oxford should apprise the Registrar of their plans in order that the program of studies at Oxford may conform to all requirements.
 A close administrative relationship is maintained at all times between the Oxford campus and the Atlanta campus, and students may make plans at Oxford for further study at Atlanta with full assurance.

-The Junior College is fully accredited in its own right and students who expect to transfer to other four-year institutions after completion of graduation requirements at Oxford may expect credit for their courses under the regulations which apply, in the institution to which they transfer, to advanced standing applicants from accredited colleges.
+The College is fully accredited in its own right and students who expect to transfer to other four-year institutions may expect credit for their courses under the regulations which apply, in the institution to which they transfer, to advanced standing applicants from accredited colleges.